lirannl/io-plugin/readme.md

 2. The host sends serialised messages on the plugin process' stdin
 3. The host receives serialised responses on the plugin process' stdout

-The plugins themselves are intentionally NOT async, due to their single-use nature (each process must only be connected to a single host).
-The host is, however, assumed to be async.

 Theoretically, it is also possible to create plugins in other languages, though their interfaces will have to be determined manually.
-The messages are currently serialised using rmp-serde (this is subject to change at my discretion - though I expect to stick to serde-supported formats).
+The messages are currently serialised using serde-cbor (this is subject to change at my discretion - though I expect to stick to serde-supported formats).

 A usage example is available under ./io-plugins-test